ebezzam/slm-controller/README.md

 Usage: holoeye_slm.py [OPTIONS]

 Options:
-  --file_path TEXT      Path to image to display, create random pattern if
+  --file_path TEXT      Path to image to display, create random mask if
                         None.
   --not_original_ratio  Reshape which can distort the image, otherwise scale
                         and crop to match original aspect ratio.
-  --show_time FLOAT     Time to show the pattern on the SLM, show indefinitely
+  --show_time FLOAT     Time to show the mask on the SLM, show indefinitely
                         if None.
+In that case the user has to kill the script manually.
   --help                Show this message and exit.
 ```